open-contracting-extensions/ocds_bid_extension/README.md

   * 'foreignBids'
 * Deprecate the `Award.relatedBid` field
 * Update and clarify `Statistic.value` field description
-* Rename the `BidStatistic` definition to `Statistic`, and remove bid-specific language from its fields' descriptions
+* Rename the `BidsStatistic` definition to `Statistic`, and remove bid-specific language from its fields' descriptions
 * Rename the `bidStatistics.csv` codelist to `statistic.csv`
 * Add guidance:
   * Correct a bid's value